Preferences

 • Projected growth percentage through 2032

-From nurse practitioners (Nurse Practitioners) to manufactured-home installers, and including teachers, biomedical engineers, and even choreographers, you will see how much human connection, on-the-ground contact, and the creative dimension retain an edge over simple automation.
+From Nurse Practitioners to Manufactured Building Installers, including teachers, biomedical engineers, and even choreographers, you will see how human connection, on-the-ground contact, and the creative dimension retain an edge over simple automation.

 Why are these jobs less threatened by AI?

 1. Human complexity: empathy, emotional intelligence, creativity, interpersonal relationships.
-AI remains limited in its ability to feel or to improvise a deeply human connection.
+AI remains limited in its ability to feel or to improvise a deeply human bond.

 2. Real-time adaptation: many of these jobs face unique scenarios with no predefined process.

-3. Research and innovation: many of these roles involve R&D, inventiveness, or nonstandard decision-making.
+3. Research and innovation: many of these positions involve R&D, inventiveness, or non-standardized decision-making.

 4. How to prepare your professional future in the face of AI

-Having an “AI-proof” job does not mean you can avoid adapting.
+Having an "AI-resistant" job does not mean you can skip adapting.
 On the contrary, here are a few tips:

 • Acquire hybrid skills: master AI as a tool while cultivating your soft skills.

-• Pursue continuous learning: stay attuned to technological and regulatory developments.
+• Keep learning: stay tuned to technological and regulatory developments.

-• Strengthen your network: human credibility and recommendations become even more valuable.
+• Strengthen your network: human credibility and recommendations are gaining even more value.

-• Explore creative or care-related fields: if you are retraining, focus on careers with strong human added value.
+• Explore creative or care-related fields: if you are in career transition, prioritize careers with high human added value.

 Conclusion

 Automation is not a myth: it is already at work in many sectors.
-Yes, jobs are threatened by AI, but not all.
-Occupations strongly rooted in human relationships, creativity, or handling the unexpected retain (and will retain) a large share of manual and intellectual activity.
+Yes, jobs are threatened by AI, but not all of them.
+Jobs deeply rooted in human relationships, creativity, or handling the unexpected retain (and will retain) a large share of manual and intellectual activity.

-Rather than viewing AI as an absolute threat, it is wiser to see it as an ally that can take over repetitive tasks and free up more time for the human side of work.
+Rather than viewing AI as an absolute threat, it is wiser to consider it an ally capable of taking on repetitive tasks and freeing up time for the human dimension of work.

-Ultimately, adaptability, training, and constant self-assessment remain the most effective tools for navigating a world where artificial intelligence is taking up more and more space.
+Ultimately, adaptability, training, and constant questioning remain the most effective tools for navigating a world in which artificial intelligence plays an ever-growing role.

 Frequently questions asked